 - Choose friends wisely; be careful of adding provocative and flirtatious acquaintances, or old flames.

-If you or someone you know are challenged with relationship issues, contact a counselor.
+If you or someone you know are in need of relationship counseling for couples in Dallas Texas, contact a counselor.

 NOTE: You can freely redistribute this resource, electronically or in print, provided you leave the authors contact information below intact.